Popular Subject Areas

 Study Abroad Program Description

 This is an incredible semester program for Business, Hospitality, Design, and the Liberal Arts!
-The Florence University of the Arts and Apicius International School of Hospitality (FUA) offers courses across a variety of subject areas including: Italian studies and culture, hospitality, marketing, management, studio art, and more.
+The Florence University of the Arts - The American University of Florence (FUA) offers courses across a variety of subject areas including Italian studies and culture, hospitality, marketing, management, studio art, and more.
 FUA places a strong emphasis on experiential learning, focusing on real-world experience and hands-on learning.
 Internships are available across a wide variety of subjects (language level requirements may vary).

 Please note: Some courses will require additional fees: these fees cover course-related activities and support the instructor's teaching methodologies.
 Textbook costs are not included in the fee.
 Students will be informed about the payment of these fees by their instructors on the first day of class.
 Students will need to pay the course fees in cash during the second week of class.
 Course fees are not refundable.